What is the Fourier Transform of a Spatial Point Process?: Simulations

-Figure \ref{fig:Quality} summarizes the estimated integrated variance, squared bias and MSE of the estimators with various parameters.
+Figure \ref{fig:Quality} summarises the estimated integrated variance, squared bias and MSE of the estimators with various tuning parameters.
 Only the debiased estimators are included, and the values are given in $\log_{10}$-scale and relative to the baseline given by Bartlett's periodogram.

-Multitaper with $P=1$ (i.e. only one taper) does not differ in iMSE from the periodogram as the benefit of averaging does not apply.
-With more than one taper the variance is reduced, e.g. $P=3$ (9 tapers) it goes down by 90\%, and the bias stays at baseline.
-But adding more and more tapers ($P=6$, 36 tapers) starts to introduce bias especially for low sample sizes.
+Multitaper with $\ntapers=1^2$ (i.e. only one taper) does not differ in iMSE from the periodogram as the benefit of averaging does not apply.
+With more than one taper the variance is reduced, e.g. $\ntapers=3^2$ it goes down by 90\%, and the bias stays at baseline, but adding more and more tapers ($\ntapers=6^2$) starts to introduce bias especially for low sample sizes.
 The bias is more prominent for the clustered cases, and based on the earlier discussion this is due to oversmoothing at small wavenumbers.
 Both the variance reduction and the oversmoothing happens with the post-hoc smoothing as well.
 From the results we can confirm that some smoothing is beneficial but again a balance must be struck to avoid oversmoothing (cf. Section \ref{sec:linear}).
 The regular process is more resilient to oversmoothing with reasonable sample sizes.